Archive Best Children’s Books About Internet Safety

 Age Range: 4-9

 Troll Stinks! is another amusing educational story on how to behave online, or put more precisely, how not to behave.
-In this interestingly ironic story, an innocent troll falls victim to cyberbullying, because the bullies, two little goats, believe that she’s dangerous and are afraid of her.
+In this interestingly ironic story, an innocent troll falls victim to cyberbullying.
+It happens because the bullies, two little goats, believe that she’s dangerous and are afraid of her.
 Reading this book, your child can learn online manners, and how to recognize trolls as well.

 The story revolves around a couple of young goats called Billy and Cybil, who get their hands on the farmer’s smartphone and start horsing around.
-Then they find the phone number of a troll and begin to harass her by sending her mean text messages, all because their grandpa has told them all trolls are bad and will eat them.
-They continue to cyberbully the troll, until they finally meet her, and are surprised to find a sad small creature, instead of a scary monster.
+They find the phone number of a troll and begin to harass her by sending her mean text messages.
+They do that because their grandpa has told them all trolls are bad and will eat them.
+They continue to cyberbully the troll until they finally meet her.
+In that moment, they are surprised to find a sad small creature, instead of a scary monster.

 A father reading a children’s book about internet safety to his young son